 This recipe is a homage to my new home.
 Yes, it is Moroccan in origin, but Moroccan Carrot Salad is an integral part of the Israeli mezze spread and is served in homes and restaurants across the country.
 The dish varies from piquant to unbearably fiery so adjust to suit your taste.
 This is a fairly mild rendition.
 Red chili flakes could also be another source of heat.

-harissa or chopped chili pepper (optional)
+harissa or chopped chili pepper (optional, more to taste)

 A native New Yorker, I recently moved to Be'er Sheva, Israel with my husband while he completes medical school.
 I am a freelance food and travel writer and photographer who is always hungry and reads cookbooks in bed.